ShaharBenIshay/DAES/README.md

 # DAES
-This include a project i did in Security Course about encryption. i managed to combain DES and AES encryptions algorithms
+This include a project we did in Security Course about encryption. we managed to combain DES and AES encryptions algorithms